With Epstein conspiracy theories, Trump faces a crisis of his own making

 Bondi and Bongino had a tense exchange last week at the White House over a story about Epstein, according to a person familiar with the matter who spoke on the condition of anonymity to discuss a private conversation.

-And Loomer, who is close to Trump, said Friday she was told that Bongino was “seriously thinking about resigning.”
-Bongino showed up at work Monday, according to a person familiar with the matter who insisted on anonymity to discuss personnel issues.
+And Loomer, who's close to Trump, said Friday she was told Bongino was “seriously thinking about resigning.”
 The FBI declined to comment.

-Patel also took to social media Friday to dismiss what he called “conspiracy theories” that he himself would be leaving the administration.

 Dallek, the George Washington University professor, said it’s alarming that the country’s top law enforcement officials are feuding over a conspiracy theory.